-The table below analyses the group's financial liabilities into relevant maturity groupings based on the remaining period at the balance sheet at the contractual maturity date.
+The table below analyses the group's financial liabilities into relevant maturity groupings based on the remaining period at the statement of financial position at the contractual maturity date.
 The amounts disclosed in the table are the contractual undiscounted cash flows.
 Balances due within 12 months equal their carrying balances, as the impact of discounting is not significant.

-38. FINANCIAL RISK FACTORS - GROUP (continued)
+39. FINANCIAL RISK FACTORS - GROUP (continued)